Can You Lose More Than You Invest With Leverage?

 • Use isolated marginIsolated margin will isolate the margin requirement for each position you open.
 This will prevent one position from losing all your collateral money in your account and will instead only lose the amount that was required to open that position alone.

 • Use the right strategies – The trading strategy that you choose is going to determine how successful your operations are going to be.
 This goes for both profits and losses.
-A good trading strategy for leverage markets will prevent large losses from happening while still being able to profit from good opportunities.
+A strategy in leveraged markets should focus on loss control first.
+Profit comes second, because the downside moves faster than the upside.

 Frequently asked questions